hansenp/diachrscripts/README.md

 In Diachromatic, interactions are defined as digest pairs that have at least one supporting read pair.
-In this step, the supporting read pairs for individual interactions are counted, for which the digest map is required (`-d`).
+In this step, the supporting read pairs for individual interactions are counted.
+To do this, the digest map is required (`-d`).

 We use the unique valid pairs from the previous step as input, i.e. duplicates and artifact read pairs have been removed.